In response to COVID-19, we are now offering phone, online and in person services.

 The role of the YRG is varied and members are offered a range of opportunities to contribute to our centre and their community including; reviewing decisions regarding the day to day running of the centre, helping plan youth events and representing headspace Miranda at events or in the media.

-If you would like to join our headspace Miranda Youth Reference Group then please email firstname.lastname@example.org and attention Community Engagement Coordinator.
+WE ARE CURRENTLY RECRUITING for our YRG so if you would like to join our headspace Miranda Youth Reference Group then please apply via our Jobs and Volunteering tab or contact firstname.lastname@example.org for more information.

 Any upcoming events will be advertised online on our Facebook and Instagram, or give our friendly staff a call if you have questions about an event or group coming up 02 9575 1500.